meandor/vs2017/exercise1/README.md

 ## Configuration
 All configurable variables are located in `./config`.
 The server and the client can both be configured.
 Each configuration is found in the respective `*.cfg` file.

+The test configurations for the modules are located in the `./test-config` folder.